bolongpa/Covid_Visualization/presentations/final/TRANSCRIPT.md

 ## Slide 8, Highlight what you have built and with d3 (see Demonstration for a list of required d3 features to include) and other tools including Bootstrap and framework features you used.

-use React to build single page application, d3 Bootstrap for responsive layout and also used Bootstrap for multiple buttons.
+Used React to build single page application, d3 Bootstrap for responsive layout and also used Bootstrap for multiple buttons.
 Tools and framework features you used:
 Technologies used-
 - HTML